toliver38/coun7er/countermeasures/CM0114_EnableMicrosoftConditionalAccessPolicyTemplates.md

 - Protect Administrator
 - Emerging Threats

-Some policies may require additional licences.
+Some policies may require additional licenses.

 Navigate to the templates in the Microsoft Entra admin center under `Protection > Conditional Access > Create new policy from templates`.
 - Select the appropriate policies and templates.